platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

     You will become familiar with each Kubernetes *resource* necessary to deploy your app in the remainder of this exercise.

-# Accessing your platform
+# Access your platform

 1. It is necessary to access the platform via a self-service API.
-    You do not have direct access to the machine(s) where your code will run.
+    You do not have direct access to the machine(s) where your application will run.

 1. You have the `kubectl` command installed and pre-configured to authenticate and connect to a Kubernetes cluster.